STACmetadatadata discoveryAPIsatellite data

 STAC has become the de facto standard for Earth observation data discovery.
 Its adoption by major providers means that the "data discovery problem" — historically one of the biggest barriers to using satellite data — is largely solved for major public datasets.

 The combination of STAC (find the data) + COG (access the data efficiently) + cloud computing (process the data where it lives) has created a fundamentally new workflow for satellite data analysis.
 You can go from "I need Sentinel-2 data for this area" to "I have analysis results" without ever downloading a file to your local computer.
+It is the same pairing of standards that powers modern browser-based WebGIS platforms.

 This isn't just a convenience improvement — it's a structural change that makes satellite data analysis accessible to anyone with a Python environment and an internet connection.
 The infrastructure barrier that once limited satellite data use to organizations with expensive GIS setups has been largely removed by open standards like STAC.
+Most of the archives listed above are also free to use — see the overview of free satellite data sources, or browse the data sources available in a browser viewer without writing a line of code.

 Kazushi Motomura